djeada/Webpack-Minimal/README.md

 ## Requirements

-First things first, you need to install have [npm](https://www.npmjs.com/) installed.
+First things first, you need to make sure that you have [npm](https://www.npmjs.com/) installed.

 Then proceed to install [webpack](https://webpack.js.org/):